Food labels can be an essential tool for diabetes meal planning. Here's what to look for when comparing food labels.By Mayo Clinic Staff

 When you're looking at food labels, start with the list of ingredients.

-- Keep an eye out for heart-healthy ingredients, such as whole-wheat flour, soy and oats.
-Monounsaturated fats — such as olive, canola or peanut oils — promote heart health, too.
+- Keep an eye out for heart-healthy ingredients, especially those that are less processed, such as whole-wheat flour, soy and oats.
+Monounsaturated fats — such as olive, canola or peanut oils; nuts; and seeds — promote heart health, too.

 Keep in mind that ingredients are listed in descending order by weight.
 The main (heaviest) ingredient is listed first, followed by other ingredients used in decreasing amounts.